Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Infinite Time Turing Machines

 To see that this procedure works, we first observe that such a pair $(L_{\xi}[z],g)$ always exists and is ITTM-computable from $z$:\\ Given the oracle $z$, pick some $\hat{g}\supseteq p$ Cohen-generic over $L_{\Sigma^{z}+1}[z]$.
 Then $P^{z\oplus\hat{g}}\downarrow$ in less than $\lambda^{z}$ many steps by Lemma \ref{genericlambda}.
 Let $\hat{\zeta}$ be the halting time of $P^{z\oplus\hat{g}}\downarrow$, and let $\hat{\alpha}$ be the smallest $z$-admissible limit of $z$-admissible ordinals greater than $\hat{\zeta}$.
 By Theorem \ref{lambdalimit}, we have $\hat{\alpha}<\lambda^{z}$.
 Then $L_{\hat{\alpha}}[z][\hat{g}]\models P^{z\oplus\hat{g}}\downarrow$.\footnote{We may use the generic extension and the relativized constructibility equivalently by Theorem \ref{relforc}.} Again by the forcing theorem over admissible sets, there is $q\subseteq\hat{g}$ such that $q\Vdash P^{z\oplus \hat{g}}\downarrow$ over $L_{\hat{\alpha}}[z]$.
 As $\hat{g}\supseteq p$, $q$ and $p$ are compatible; let $s=q\cup p$.
 Now, if $\hat{g}^{\prime}\supseteq s$ is another generic over $L_{\hat{\alpha}+1}[z]$, then we still have $L_{\hat{\alpha}}[z][\hat{g}]\models P^{z\oplus\hat{g}^{\prime}}\downarrow$; so the halting time of $P^{z\oplus\hat{g}^{\prime}}$ is less than $\hat{\alpha}$.
 As the projectum in $L[z]$ will drop to $\omega$ between $\hat{\alpha}$ and $\lambda^{z}$ (it drops at every halting time, of which $\lambda^{z}$ is the supremum), making $L_{\hat{\alpha}}[z]$ countable in $L_{\lambda^{z}}[z]$, so that the Rasiowa-Sikorski-construction can be carried out inside $L_{\lambda^{z}}[z]$ with the result that such a real $\hat{g}$ will (along with a real coding $L_{\hat{\alpha}}[z]$) be contained in $L_{\lambda^{z}}[z]$.

 Now, if $z=x$, then, as $g$ is generic and extends $p$ which forces $P^{x\oplus g}$ to converge to $1$, the procedure will clearly halt with output $1$.
-Assume hence for a contradiction that our procedure stops with output $1$ in the oracle $z\neq x$.
+So assume towards a contradiction that our procedure stops with output $1$ in the oracle $z\neq x$.
 Let $(L_{\xi}[z],g)$ be the pair found in the execution of the procedure.
 In particular, this means that $z\in L_{\xi}$.
 We distinguish two cases:\\

 \textbf{Case 1}: $\xi\geq\alpha$.
 Then $g\supseteq p$, being generic over $L_{\xi+1}$, is also generic over $L_{\alpha+1}$.
 Hence $P^{x\oplus g}\downarrow=1$ in less than $\alpha\leq\xi$ many steps by the choice of $p$ and the fact that $x\in L_{\alpha}\subseteq L_{\xi}$.
 So $z$ is not the only element $y$ of $L_{\xi}$ with $P^{y\oplus g}\downarrow=1$ in less than $\xi$ many steps, contradicting the assumption that our procedure stopped with output $1$.\\